joehahn/grid_walker/README.md

 ### Summary:
-This grid_walker demo uses Q-learning to teach a neural net AI how to navigate an agent about a 6x6 grid, guiding it towards a goal while avoiding obstacles and hazards.
+This grid_walker demo uses Q-learning to teach a neural net AI how to navigate an agent about a very simple 6x6 grid, guiding it towards a goal while avoiding obstacles and hazards.

 This version of grid_walker was adapted from a blog post by Outlace, http://outlace.com/rlpart3.html.
 Outlace's original code was a sub-optimal mess,